 - Now, in the Insert option, click on More Controls from ActiveX Controls.

-- A More Controls dialog box will appear, select Microsoft Date and Time Picker Control 6.0 (SP4).
+- A More Controls dialog box will appear, and select Microsoft Date and Time Picker Control 6.0 (SP4).
 Click on ‘OK’.

 - Now, click on any cell where you want to put this.

-- After inserting the drop down calendar, you’ll see an EMBEDDED formula in the formula bar.
+- After inserting the drop-down calendar, you’ll see an EMBEDDED formula in the formula bar.

-Read More: How to Insert a Date Picker in Excel (With Step-by-Step Procedure)
+Read More:Â How to Insert Static Date in Excel

 Step 3: Customize Drop Down Calendar

-After inserting your drop down calendar in your preferred cell, you can customize this drop down calendar.
+After inserting your drop-down calendar in your preferred cell, you can customize this drop-down calendar.

 Steps

-- You can alter the Properties of your drop down calendar by right-clicking on the drop down calendar.
+- You can alter the Properties of your drop-down calendar by right-clicking on the drop-down calendar.
 But remember, to do this you have to keep Design Mode on.

 - In the Properties dialog box, you can change the height, width, and some more things.

-- You can put the drop down calendar into any place by just dragging it to that place.
+- You can put the drop-down calendar into any place by just dragging it to that place.

 Steps